patrickshih123/firebase_geofire_iOS/README.md

-# Purpose of the App
+# Function of the App
 The app is used to track and share location information with friends real-time.
 The location data can be stored on Firebase.